The EU Common Agricultural Policy

 NEW RELEASE: Joint Proposal of National Agrifood Coalitions for the CAP Post-2027

-As EU decision-makers are preparing for the next Common Agricultural Policy reform and discuss the future of agricultural funding, national coalitions from the GFGF alliance are launching their joint position paper, “Towards a Just, Resilient & Future-Fit EU”, calling for deep structural reform.
+As EU decision-makers are preparing for the next Common Agricultural Policy reform and discuss the future of agricultural funding, national coalitions from the GFGF alliance have launched their joint position paper, “Towards a Just, Resilient & Future-Fit EU”, calling for deep structural reform.

 The paper has been endorsed by 97 organizations across 13 countries all calling for a reformed CAP that integrates robust market regulation, reorients subsidy allocation towards public goods and sustainable practices, fosters generational renewal and advances gender, social, and environmental justice.